turquoise5/ComWeb/README.md

 - **Routes**: `urls.py`

 It allows users to:
-- Search for class inclusions or non-inclusions
+- Query for class inclusions or non-inclusions
-- Explore problem memberships
+- Query for problem memberships
-- Navigate generalizations between machine types/modes
+- View different tables

 ---